OpenBuildings/jam-auth/README.md

 				$user = Jam::factory('user', $request->post('email'));
 				if ($user->loaded())
 				{
-					// Generate a spectial onetime token, that will expire in a week
+					// Generate a special onetime token, that will expire in a week
 					$token = $user->generate_login_token();
 					mail($user->email, 'Forgotten Password', 'Click this link to login: '.URL::site(TRUE).'/session/login_token/'.$token->token);
 					$view->set('message', 'An email with instructions has been sent to '.$user->email);